 A reverse mortgage loan may help provide financial freedom to seniors, allowing them the retirement lifestyle they desire, the ability to pay off medical bills, make home improvements, or to free up some extra cash.
 Weighing the benefits and risks is important before making any major financial decision.
 Listed below are some of the potential pros and cons of a reverse mortgage loan.

 There are potential drawbacks to consider as well.
-The balance of the reverse mortgage loan will increase over time and the value of the estate inheritance may decrease as funds are spent.
+The balance of the reverse mortgage loan will accrue interest and increase over time and thus the value of the estate inheritance may decrease.
 Fees, including the loan origination fee, may be higher than with traditional forward mortgages.
-Reverse mortgage fees also include the initial Federal Housing Administration (FHA) Mortgage Insurance Premium and the annual FHA mortgage insurance (1.25% of reverse mortgage loan balance).
-Need based government programs such as Medicare may be affected by reverse mortgage loan proceeds.
-Therefore, you are encouraged to consult a trusted financial advisor and appropriate government agencies for any effect on government benefits.
+Reverse mortgage fees also include an initial Federal Housing Administration (FHA) Mortgage Insurance Premium and the annual FHA mortgage insurance.
+Need based government programs such as Medicaid may be affected by reverse mortgage loan proceeds.
+You are encouraged to consult a trusted financial advisor and appropriate government agencies for any effect on government benefits.

 Summary of Reverse Mortgage Pros

-- You can receive the funds in a lump-sum payment, monthly payments, as a line of credit or a combination of these options
+- You can receive the funds in a lump-sum2 payment, monthly payments, as a line of credit or a combination of these options

-- You can stay in the home without making monthly mortgage payments
+- You can stay in the home without making monthly mortgage payments1

-- Your heirs are not personally liable if payoff balance exceeds home value
+- Your heirs are not personally liable if the loan balance exceeds the value of the home

 - Your heirs inherit any remaining equity after paying off the reverse mortgage